 Reliable tech gear

 In addition to your favorite laptop, phone, and camera, you should consider enriching your little techy collection with other additions that provide a smooth working experience on the go.
-An extra external hard-drive, a portable battery, and all the charges you need should definitely be on your checklist.
+An extra external hard drive, a portable battery, and all the charges you need should definitely be on your checklist.
 For those who cannot live without music, find some room for a pair of wireless earphones in your bag.

 Photo by Jony Ariadi

-A health check up and habits
+A health check-up and habits

-It may seem like an obvious, “goes without saying” tip, it’s important to note that every avid traveler should make sure they only hit the road in excellent health.
+It may seem like an obvious, “goes without saying” tip, but it’s important to note that every avid traveler should make sure they only hit the road in excellent health.
 Aussies are a very health-aware nation, so for them, it’s only natural to conduct a full health and dental checkup before they travel.
-It is also very important to eat healthy.
+It is also very important to eat healthily.
 Having a continuous supply of healthy snacks saves you time and money.

-A travel friendly hygiene mix
+A travel-friendly hygiene mix

 I have yet to meet a devoted travel fan who still has room in their bag for a wide range of toners, cleansers, serums, and other beauty picks.
 If only, right?
 Well, although you have to let go of a complicated routine, you can still bring a few practical, also multi-purpose beauty items to stay fresh on the road.

-Travel-friendly bottles mean tiny, transparent, and easy to use, so look for soap bars with ingredients you can use for your face, body, and hair, a toothpaste, and a lotion that is also body and face-perfect.
+Travel-friendly bottles mean tiny, transparent, and easy to use, so look for soap bars with ingredients you can use for your face, body, and hair, toothpaste, and a lotion that is also body and face-perfect.
 Multi-purpose wins every time!

 Claire Hastings is a wanderer and a writer.
 She writes as long as she can remember, and she is very passionate about fashion, running, other cultures, and her cat.